ValidMind for validation 2 — Start the validation process

 Key insights:

-• All classes exceed threshold: Both target classes are above the configured 30% minimum percentage threshold and receive a pass result.
+• All classes exceed threshold: Both observed classes pass the test against the configured minimum percentage threshold of 30%.

 Parameters: